 Set SMART Goals: Before you start tracking, establish clear and measurable goals using the SMART framework.
 For example, a SMART goal could be "Make 50 cold calls per week and achieve a 20% connection rate within the next month."

 Call Tracking: Many CRMs offer built-in call tracking features.
 Alternatively, a simple spreadsheet can suffice.
 Track metrics like date, prospect name, call outcome (connected, voicemail, busy), and conversation length.
-Or, simply use Rafiki if you don’t want to spend hours maintaining CRM or spreadsheets.
+Or, use Rafiki AI's Smart CRM Sync if you don't want to spend hours maintaining CRM records or spreadsheets manually.

 Assessment: After each call, take a moment to reflect.
-Ask yourself questions like: “How well did I articulate my value proposition?” or “Was I able to effectively handle objections?”
-Write down what you identified as recurring strengths and weaknesses.
-Once this is done, go to Rafiki & utilize Smart Call Scoring which can objectively evaluate each call.
-Compare how well you assessed yourself, how well you did and where to improve using Rafiki’s insights.
+Ask yourself questions like: "How well did I articulate my value proposition?" or "Was I able to effectively handle objections?"
+Write down recurring strengths and weaknesses.
+Then compare your self-assessment against Rafiki AI's Smart Call Scoring, which objectively evaluates each call and surfaces specific areas to improve.

 Analyze and Adapt: Regularly review your call data.
 Look for trends, identify areas for improvement, and adjust your approach accordingly.
 For example, if your connection rate is low, you might need to refine your opening pitch or research prospects more thoroughly.